-While improvisational theatre is often stereotyped as unplanned, it’s actually focused in a structure of communication and flexibility.
+While improvisational theatre is often stereotyped as unplanned, it’s actually focused in a structure of communication and flexibility that reaches students on the autism spectrum.
 Our program explores creative improv-based exercises that support the social, behavioral and communication goals of children with autism spectrum disorder.
 The exercises have been interpreted by our staff and customized to our audience, presented as fun games to engage children in play.
 Our programming works to reinforce and develop skills such as eye contact, spontaneous language, conversation, empathy, accessing emotions, storytelling and listening skills.

 We’ve adapted it for museums, schools, clinical sessions, after-school programs, teacher development sessions and parent workshops.
 Whether you’re looking to add techniques to your ever-expanding lesson and development plan or have us partner and work directly with your students and parents, we’re happy to collaborate.